sfxcode/nuxt-primevue/docs/guide/formkit.md

 Inputs are used in schema with **prime** as prefix and the **input name** as suffix.

 ::: warning
-Used inputs used by FormKit must be imported global (default), because of using them in the startup phase.
+Used inputs by FormKit must be imported global (default).

+They are referenced in the startup phase, if FormKit is enabled.
 :::